eriklimakc/uno/doc/articles/getting-started-tutorial-3.md

 1. Add a Business folder in the Shared Project.

-1. Add a new record and then paste in the following code:
+1. Add a new class and then paste in the following code, that includes all the logic behind the calculator:

     ```cs
     public record Calculator